Row With China Over Missiles Devastates South Korean Tourism

 Chinese consumers are supportive of their government.
 When the 11,000-ton Costa Serena cruise ship recently docked at Jeju, all 3,400 Chinese passengers aboard refused to disembark.
 For South Korean businesses, dependent on the billions pumped into the economy by the Chinese every year, the outlook is alarming.

-Whole Lotte loathing
+Whole Lotte Loathing

-Retail corporation the Lotte Group, the eighth largest company in South Korea, is a particular target of Chinese wrath on account of its agreement to a land-swap deal that would see land owned by Lotte made available to the U.S. for THAAD deployment.
+Retail corporation Lotte Group, the eighth largest company in South Korea, is a particular target of Chinese wrath on account of its agreement to a land-swap deal that would see land owned by Lotte made available to the U.S. for THAAD deployment.

 At least 79 of Lotte's 99 supermarkets in China have been closed or are closing as a result of the row.
 Major online marketplaces like Alibaba’s Tmall have voluntarily pulled Lotte products.
-Pulse, the online English-language edition of South Korea's leading financial daily Maeil Business News, reported that Lotte would lose an estimated $66 million in March from the shuttering of its supermarkets alone.
+Pulse, the online English-language edition of South Korea's leading financial daily Maeil Business Newspaper, reported that Lotte would lose an estimated $66 million in March from the shuttering of its supermarkets alone.

 “We have completely scrubbed the name of Lotte from our website.
-We‘d rather die than carry its goods in future,” the chief executive of China’s largest cosmetics corporation recently wrote.
+We‘d rather die than carry its goods in future,” the chief executive of China’s largest cosmetics group-purchasing platform Jumei Youpin, recently wrote.

 Back in Korea, Lotte and other retail companies are also fretting about their enormous duty-free revenues.
 Largely thanks to the Chinese, South Korea’s $10.4 billion duty-free sector is the largest in the world.
-Chinese travelers have been responsible for 70 percent of all sales at Lotte Duty Free and up to 80 percent at Shinsegae Duty Free, the Korea Herald reported on March 5.
+Chinese travelers have been responsible for 70% of all sales at Lotte Duty Free and up to 80% at Shinsegae Duty Free, the Korea Herald reported on March 5.

-However, Lotte Duty Free told Yonhap News on March 28 that it saw a 40 percent dive in its sales in March 20 to 26 compared to the same period last year; its March 2017 revenue is set to be 30 percent lower than it was in March 2016.
-Shilla, another leading duty free brand, saw sales during a similar period drop by 30 percent.
+However, Lotte Duty Free told Yonhap News on March 28 that it saw a 40% dive in its sales from March 20 to 26 compared with the same period last year; its March 2017 revenue is set to be 30% lower than it was in March 2016.
+Shilla, another leading duty-free brand, saw sales during a similar period drop by 30%.

-Martin Moodie, the founder and chairman of travel intelligence source the Moodie Davitt Report, a leading travel retail industry intelligence source, says that the travel ban represents “a nightmare scenario for the world’s biggest duty free market.”
+Martin Moodie, the founder and chairman of the Moodie Davitt Report, a leading travel-retail-industry intelligence source, says that the travel ban represents “a nightmare scenario for the world’s biggest duty-free market.”

 With the sudden evaporation of so many visitors, other sectors of South Korean tourism are currently reeling.
 Moodie describes South Korea's reliance on the Chinese market as "heavy" and warns of "dangerous exposure in the case of a downturn.”